acidburn0zzz/react-router-ts/README.md

 ### License

-react-hooks-router-ts has been released under the [zlib/libpng](https://github.com/Lusito/typed-undo/blob/master/LICENSE) license, meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
+react-router-ts has been released under the [zlib/libpng](https://github.com/Lusito/typed-undo/blob/master/LICENSE) license, meaning you can use it free of charge, without strings attached in commercial and non-commercial projects.
 Credits are appreciated but not mandatory.